teachingbeforedying/a-user-interface/README.md

 (3. Mess around with objects and keyboard shortcuts)

 ## Vision
+The vision is to create a galaxy of interactive objects to teach/learn differently.

 A ton of ideas still remain in ![still_shute](./still_shute.txt)
 Some are written in English and some in French.
 Ideas rating: from *** (very good idea) to * (nice idea)